Texas Archive War

+A map of senatorial districts of Texas during the 3rd session, showing the results of the vote to relocate the capital.
+Orange denotes for (Move) and green (Stay), while red means that the Senator from that district was absent.
+Districts in gray show land not claimed by a district or an undefined border.

 The Texas Archive War was an 1842 dispute over an attempted move of the Republic of Texas national archives from Austin to Houston and, more broadly, over President Sam Houston's efforts to re-establish Houston as the capital of Texas.

 Background

 The Republic of Texas was formed in 1836.
 As the Texas Revolution continued, the papers that documented the workings of the interim government accompanied government officials as they evacuated to various towns to stay in front of the Mexican Army.
 After the war ended in April, Columbia became the nation's capital city, and the archives were located there.
 The center of government and the archives were then moved to Houston after it was legislated to be the capital of Texas on December 15, 1836.